 Students will be paid a stipend of $1,500 their funded semester, which will be disbursed at the end of the semester as a stipend.
+The MORE position is a 5 hours/week position and students must be able to work that amount of time for an ASU on-campus job.
+Upon acceptance into MORE students would complete any necessary hiring paperwork in order to receive the stipend.
 Students must complete all the MORE requirements and perform to the mentor’s satisfaction to receive the stipend.
 Participants are also eligible to apply for up to $400 in research supplies per funded semester.
 Students are encouraged to work with their faculty mentor to discuss continued funding from the faculty member’s grants or other sources.
 Students are eligible to participate in MORE for 1 semester.

 Student and Faculty Eligibility

 Fulton master’s students in good academic standing are eligible for one semester of funding, and online students are welcome to apply too.
 Students may apply for the program for their second semester of attendance at ASU until their last semester.